 1 As he walked along, he saw a man blind from birth.
 2 His disciples asked him, “Rabbi, who sinned, this man or his parents, that he was born blind?”
 3 Jesus answered, “Neither this man nor his parents sinned; he was born blind so that God’s works might be revealed in him.
 4 We must work the works of him who sent me while it is day; night is coming when no one can work.
 5 As long as I am in the world, I am the light of the world.”
 6 When he had said this, he spat on the ground and made mud with the saliva and spread the mud on the man’s eyes, 7 saying to him, “Go, wash in the pool of Siloam” (which means Sent).
 Then he went and washed and came back able to see.
 8 The neighbors and those who had seen him before as a beggar began to ask, “Is this not the man who used to sit and beg?”
 9 Some were saying, “It is he.”
 Others were saying, “No, but it is someone like him.”
 He kept saying, “I am the man.”
 10 But they kept asking him, “Then how were your eyes opened?”
 11 He answered, “The man called Jesus made mud, spread it on my eyes, and said to me, ‘Go to Siloam and wash.’
 Then I went and washed and received my sight.”
 12 They said to him, “Where is he?”
 He said, “I do not know.”
 13 They brought to the Pharisees the man who had formerly been blind.
 14 Now it was a Sabbath day when Jesus made the mud and opened his eyes.
 15 Then the Pharisees also began to ask him how he had received his sight.
 He said to them, “He put mud on my eyes.
 Then I washed, and now I see.”
 16 Some of the Pharisees said, “This man is not from God, for he does not observe the Sabbath.”
 But others said, “How can a man who is a sinner perform such signs?”
 And they were divided.
 17 So they said again to the blind man, “What do you say about him?
 It was your eyes he opened.”
 He said, “He is a prophet.”
 18 The Jews did not believe that he had been blind and had received his sight until they called the parents of the man who had received his sight 19 and asked them, “Is this your son, who you say was born blind?
 How then does he now see?”
 20 His parents answered, “We know that this is our son, and that he was born blind; 21 but we do not know how it is that now he sees, nor do we know who opened his eyes.
 Ask him; he is of age.
 He will speak for himself.”
 22 His parents said this because they were afraid of the Jews; for the Jews had already agreed that anyone who confessed Jesus to be the Messiah would be put out of the synagogue.
 23 Therefore his parents said, “He is of age; ask him.”
 24 So for the second time they called the man who had been blind, and they said to him, “Give glory to God!
 We know that this man is a sinner.”
 25 He answered, “I do not know whether he is a sinner.
 One thing I do know, that though I was blind, now I see.”
 26 They said to him, “What did he do to you?
 How did he open your eyes?”
 27 He answered them, “I have told you already, and you would not listen.
 Why do you want to hear it again?
 Do you also want to become his disciples?”
 28 Then they reviled him, saying, “You are his disciple, but we are disciples of Moses.
 29 We know that God has spoken to Moses, but as for this man, we do not know where he comes from.”
 30 The man answered, “Here is an astonishing thing!
 You do not know where he comes from, and yet he opened my eyes.
 31 We know that God does not listen to sinners, but he does listen to one who worships him and obeys his will.
 32 Never since the world began has it been heard that anyone opened the eyes of a person born blind.
 33 If this man were not from God, he could do nothing.”
 34 They answered him, “You were born entirely in sins, and are you trying to teach us?”
 And they drove him out.
 35 Jesus heard that they had driven him out, and when he found him, he said, “Do you believe in the Son of Man?”
 36 He answered, “And who is he, sir?
 Tell me, so that I may believe in him.”
 37 Jesus said to him, “You have seen him, and the one speaking with you is he.”
 38 He said, “Lord, I believe.”
 And he worshiped him.
 39 Jesus said, “I came into this world for judgment so that those who do not see may see, and those who do see may become blind.”
 40 Some of the Pharisees near him heard this and said to him, “Surely we are not blind, are we?”
 41 Jesus said to them, “If you were blind, you would not have sin.
 But now that you say, ‘We see,’ your sin remains.

-Scene one, verses 1-7, is introductory 1 As he walked along, he saw a man blind from birth.
-2 His disciples asked him, “Rabbi, who sinned, this man or his parents, that he was born blind?”
+Scene one is verses 1-7 is introductory.
+In a connection with the previous chapter, Jesus departs from the Temple.
+As he walks along, he sees a man blind from birth.
 His disciples immediately ask a bizarre question as to whether the cause of this blindness was the sin of this man sinned or that of his parents.
 The emphasis of Jeremiah 31:29-30 and Ezekiel 18:14 already emphasize personal responsibility for sin.
-3 Jesus answered, “Neither this man nor his parents sinned; he was born blind so that God’s works might be revealed in him.
-Here the rejection of sin as a reason for blindness has an implication in that the New Testament does not view every aspect of human suffering to sin.[1]
-4 We must work the works of him who sent me while it is day; night is coming when no one can work.
+The response of Jesus is neither, but rather, that the works of God might find a revelation in him.
+In the presence of Jesus, suffering can serve the glory of God.[4]
+Here the rejection of sin as a reason for blindness has an implication in that the New Testament does not view every aspect of human suffering to sin.[5]
+As Jesus continues, “we” must work the works of the one who sent him while it is day, for the night is coming when no one can work.
 This response suggests this blindness is a canvas for a demonstration of the transforming power of God.
 The blindness from birth also focuses on the theological state of all humanity.
 The point is, this one man, like all the rest of us, is blind to the power and presence of God until Jesus, the Light of the World, reveals the God capable of curing our vision disorder.
-5 As long as I am in the world, I am the light of the world.”
-An expression of the theme of this chapter, building on the word of revelation in 8:12.
-6 When he had said this, the healing miracle takes place simply and quickly, he spat on the ground and made mud with the saliva and spread the mud on the man’s eyes, 7 saying to him, “Go, wash in the pool of Siloam” (which means Sent).
-Then he went and washed and came back able to see.
-Such washing in Siloam for healing became quite early in the history of the church a lesson on baptism.
+Then, in an expression of the theme of this chapter, and building on the word of revelation in 8:12, Jesus says that he is the light of the world, the light confronting the unenlightened world oriented to illumination.[6]
+The healing miracle takes place simply and quickly.[7]
+Then, Jesus spit on the ground, made mud by kneading the spittle into clay, which is expressly listed among the 39 chief tasks forbidden on Sabbath (Shab 7,2),[8] and spread the mud on the eyes of the man, telling him to wash in the pool of Siloam, a name that means “Sent.”
+When the man returned, he was able to see.
+Such washing in Siloam for healing became quite early in the history of the church became a lesson on baptism.
 In fact, some scholars think the purpose of this story was to offer instruction for those who seek baptism within the community of John.

-For the apostates ((meshumaddim) let there be no hope.
-And let the arrogant government (malkhut zadom, or kingdom of arrogance) be speedily uprooted in our days.
-Let the noẓerim (Nazarenes) and the minim (sectarians) be destroyed in a moment.
+For the apostates let there be no hope.
+And let the arrogant government be speedily uprooted in our days.
+Let the noẓerim and the minim be destroyed in a moment.
 And let them be blotted out of the Book of Life and not be inscribed together with the righteous.
 Blessed art thou, O Lord, who humblest the arrogant" (Schechter).

 Through all specifically first-century polemic, this story exposes a fundamental feature of human behavior.
 The person locked within self and wants only advantage for self is closed to the claim of God because it challenges this form of life.
 As such, persons harden their attitude; the more brutally are they confronted with the demand of God if they do not free themselves from the straitjacket of their egoism.